-The Pipefitting/Plumbing program is an open entry open exit self paced, individualized program.
+The Pipefitting/Plumbing program is an open/entry open exit self paced, individualized program.
 It is a program to enable students the opportunity to successfully enter the progress in the piping industry at an advanced learners level.
-Students will choose either Plumbing or Pipefitting after completing 19 semester hours (570 clock hours) of basic courses.
-The Pipefitting and Plumbing courses will consist of 27 semester hours (810 clock hours) and 28 semester hours (840 clock hours) respectively.
-Students who have completed either Plumbing or Pipefitting may elect to complete both Plumbing/Pipefitting.
-Students completing Plumbing/Pipefitting will receive 74 semester hours (2220 clock hours) of instruction.
-Students who complete diploma requirements may elect to pursue the Mississippi Gulf Coast Community College Associate of Applied Science Degree in occupational education.
+Students will choose either plumbing or pipefitting after completing 19 semester hours (570 clock hours) of basic courses.
+The pipefitting and plumbing courses will consist of 27 semester hours (810 clock hours) and 28 semester hours (840 clock hours) respectively.
+Students who have completed either plumbing or pipefitting may elect to complete both plumbing/pipefitting.
+Students completing plumbing/pipefitting will receive 74 semester hours (2220 clock hours) of instruction.